CerebriumAI/Tutorial-Data-Orchestration/tutorial.md

 In this tutorial, we will introduce the idea of data orchestration pipelines and show how you can do continuous model retraining.

 Often times, we need to conduct quite complex processes for data extraction, cleaning, and modeling.
-Furthermore, we often need to run these jobs to run more than once on a regular schedule, potentially in parallel.
+Furthermore, we often need to run these jobs more than once on a regular schedule, potentially in parallel.
 For this tutorial, we are entering the data engineering world with a simple data orchestration pipeline for training our fraud classifier from previous tutorials.

 The core technology of this tutorial is [Prefect](https://docs.prefect.io), a Python framework and tool for conducting such orchestration.
 Prefect provides useful abstractions running orchestration jobs, a mechanism for running jobs in the cloud and the ability to run sub-processes for jobs concurrently (across multiple machines if you wish).
 It also provides all the utilities you would need to conduct your jobs robustly, such as logging, retries, caching, and more.